-- 8.10 Redesignation, subdivision and development applications within the hamlet residential area shall be guided by a local plan prepared in accordance with the policies of this Plan; - c. notwithstanding Section 8.4, a local plan is not required for a development application that is supplemental, accessory to, or secondary, to an approved principal use, should that use been approved prior to amending Bylaw C-8567-2024. - 8.11 The creation of a single lot from an un-subdivided quarter section for the purposes of a first parcel out, or other agricultural development may be supported within the hamlet area without a local plan in accordance with the policies of this Plan and the Municipal Development Plan.
+- 8.11 Redesignation, subdivision and development applications within The Hamlet shall be guided by a local plan prepared in accordance with the policies of this Plan; - a. notwithstanding Section 8.4, a local plan is not required for a development application that is supplemental, accessory to, or secondary, to an approved principal use, should that use been approved prior to amending Bylaw C-8567-2024. - 8.12 The creation of a single lot from an un-subdivided quarter section for the purposes of a first parcel out, or other agricultural development may be supported within the hamlet area without a local plan in accordance with the policies of this Plan and the Municipal Development Plan.